-Prospectus
+Preliminary Prospectus

-605,000 Shares of Common Stock
+Up to 4,216,868 Shares of Common Stock

-4,495,825 Common Warrants up to Purchase 4,495,825 Shares of Common Stock
+Up to 4,216,868 Common Warrants to Purchase Up to 4,216,868 Shares of Common Stock

-3,890,825 Pre-Funded Warrants up to Purchase 3,890,825 Shares of Common Stock
+Up to 4,216,868 Pre-Funded Warrants to Purchase Up to 4,216,868 Shares of Common Stock

-Up to 8,386,650 Shares of Common Stock Underlying the Common Warrants and Pre-Funded Warrants
+Up to 8,433,736 Shares of Common Stock Underlying the Common Warrants and Pre-Funded Warrants

-We are offering 605,000 shares of our common stock together with warrants to purchase up to 4,495,825 shares of common stock, or the common warrants.
+We are offering up to 4,216,868 shares of our common stock together with warrants to purchase up to 4,216,868 shares of common stock, or the common warrants.
 Each share of our common stock, or a pre-funded warrant in lieu thereof, is being sold together with a common warrant to purchase one share of our common stock.
 The shares of common stock and common warrants are immediately separable and will be issued separately in this offering, but must be purchased together in this offering.
-The public offering price for each share of common stock and accompanying common warrant is \$0.7785.
-Each common warrant will have an exercise price per share of \$0.7785 and will be exercisable beginning on the effective date of stockholder approval of the issuance of the shares upon exercise of the common warrants ("Warrant Stockholder Approval") and will expire on the 5 year anniversary of the effective date of the Warrant Stockholder Approval.
+The assumed public offering price for each share of common stock and accompanying common warrant is \$0.83, which was the closing price of our common stock on The Nasdaq Capital Market on April 26, 2023.
+Each common warrant will have an exercise price per share of \$0.83 and will be exercisable beginning on the effective date of stockholder approval of the issuance of the shares upon exercise of the common warrants ("Warrant Stockholder Approval") and will expire on the 5 year anniversary of the effective date of the Warrant Stockholder Approval.

-We are also offering 3,890,825 pre-funded warrants to certain purchasers whose purchase of shares of common stock in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, pre-funded warrants, in lieu of shares of common stock that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock.
-The public offering price of each pre-funded warrant and accompanying common warrant will be equal to the price at which one share of common stock and accompanying common warrant is sold to the public in this offering, minus \$0.01, and the exercise price of each pre-funded warrant will be \$0.01 per share.
+We are also offering to certain purchasers whose purchase of shares of common stock in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, pre-funded warrants, in lieu of shares of common stock that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock.
+The public offering price of each pre-funded warrant and accompanying common warrant will be equal to the price at which one share of common stock and accompanying common warrant is sold to the public in this offering, minus \$0.01, and the exercise price of each pre-funded warrants will be \$0.01 per share.
 The pre-funded warrants will be immediately exercisable and may be exercised at any time until all of the pre-funded warrants are exercised in full.
-The common warrants accompanying the pre-funded warrants will be exercisable beginning on the effective date of Warrant Stockholder Approval and will expire on the 5 year anniversary of the effective date of the Warrant Stockholder Approval.
+The common warrants accompanying the pre-funded warrants will be exercisable beginning on the effective date of Warrant Stockholder Approval and will expire on the 5 year anniversary of the effective date of the Warrant Stockholder Approval and will expire on the 5 year anniversary of the effective date of the Warrant Stockholder Approval.
 The pre-funded warrants and common warrants are immediately separable and will be issued separately in this offering, but must be purchased together in this offering.
 For each pre-funded warrant we sell, the number of shares of common stock we are offering will be decreased on a one-for-one basis.